dynatrace-oss/opentelemetry-metric-dotnet/README.md

 #### Dynatrace API Endpoint

 If a OneAgent is installed on the host, it can provide a local endpoint for providing metrics directly without the need for an API token.
-This feature is currently in an Early Adopter phase and has to be enabled as described in the [OneAgent metric API documentation](https://www.dynatrace.com/support/help/how-to-use-dynatrace/metrics/metric-ingestion/ingestion-methods/local-api/).
+This feature can be enabled as described in the [OneAgent metric API documentation](https://www.dynatrace.com/support/help/how-to-use-dynatrace/metrics/metric-ingestion/ingestion-methods/local-api/).
 Using the local API endpoint, the host ID and host name context are automatically added to each metric as dimensions.
-The default metric API endpoint exposed by the OneAgent is `http://localhost:14499/metrics/ingest`.

 Alternatively, it is possible to specify the endpoint to which the metrics are sent using the `Url` property.
 The metrics ingest endpoint URL looks like: